sihendra/goworker/README.md

 # GO Worker

 Go worker pool with flexible queue implementations.
-You can implement your own Queue implementation other than the default MemoryQueue.
+You can implement your own Queue implementation other than the default MemoryQueue and RedisQueue.

 # Install